 Conservative's brains are more primitive (Page 2)

-DEEP dystopia: how does anyone know what part of the brain is primitive- do we have an up-and-running neanderthol brain somewhere to put under MRI? sounds like a self-serving asumption- not even sourced to any publication of scientific concensus, or even a single scientists name.
+the real slim DEEPy: how does anyone know what part of the brain is primitive- do we have an up-and-running neanderthol brain somewhere to put under MRI? sounds like a self-serving asumption- not even sourced to any publication of scientific concensus, or even a single scientists name.

 its really odd that conservatives have this stronger emotion structure, considering the liberals are the ones that win recruits with nothing but emotionally-charged rhetoric.